 7. Gifts or no gifts

 While we certainly hope you’ll be receiving plenty of thortful engagement cards at your party, you might want to let your guests know if you would rather they did not bring you gifts.
-Engagement party gifts can range from fizz and flowers, all the way up to the kind of presents you’d expect to see at a wedding, such as kitchenware and large sums of money.

 If you’re happy for guests to bring along whatever gifts and treats they wish to give you, then great, but if you’d rather avoid the potential embarrassment of some guests bringing gifts while others refrain, you could put a note on your invitations saying ‘no gifts required’.
-Another option is to point people in the direction of a charity you’d like them to donate to instead of bringing a gift, and do a little good while you have a little fun celebrating your engagement.

-No matter what engagement party ideas you have, underneath all the balloons and confetti, it’s lovely to know that all of your loved ones will be coming together to celebrate your big news.
+No matter what engagement party ideas you go for, underneath all the balloons and confetti, it’s lovely to know that all of your loved ones will be coming together to celebrate your big news.
 And if you’re planning a surprise engagement party for your friends, don’t forget to send a lovely engagement card from thortful too!